DirtyHarryLYL/HAKE-Action/README.md

 2. For AVA, we use the official evaluation code of AVA dataset.

+### Q&A

+Q: Are all the three branches in PaStaNet (PaSta branch, attention branch, language branch) necessary?

+A: To get the best performance, they are all necessary.
+But the three branches in our model can be trained separately or jointly, thus it's easy to combine any of our branches with other state-of-the-art models to exploit the advantage of different branches in PaStaNet.
+For example, the language branch improves the upper bound significantly, while the attention branch plays an important role in joint training and improving the PaSta classification.

+Q: Where does the `P_H, P_O, P_sp` in HICO-DET evaluation come from?

+A: The are extracted from [TIN](https://github.com/DirtyHarryLYL/Transferable-Interactiveness-Network).
+Feel free to replace them with the output of other models.

 ## Citation
 If you find this work useful, please consider citing: